Tarpon season 2023:

 When is the best time/What is the best day (week, month) to catch a tarpon?

 This is the number one question I am asked… The best time to catch a tarpon is when the water is calm, the fish are right in front of you and are really hungry…

-In all seriousness, the peak season in the Boca Grande/Charlotte Harbor area is May-August.
+In all seriousness, the peak season in the Boca Grande/Charlotte Harbor area is June and July.
 That is when the most tarpon are in our area.
 The absolute best month changes every season.
 Some years it is July, some June, some May.
 A couple years ago in August we caught more tarpon than the entire rest of the season put together.

-I spend four months a year fishing for tarpon exclusively in the Florida Everglades.
-March, October and November are the peak months of the migration through that area.
+I spend several months a year fishing for tarpon exclusively in the Florida Everglades.
+May, September and October are peak months of the migration through that area.